zlogic/mendix-docs/content/en/docs/refguide/modeling/integration/rest-services/consumed-rest-services/consumed-rest-services-beta.md

 When you receive JSON data, the structure of the response is simplified and flattened where possible.
 This can be seen in the **Response structure** tab.

 For example, the URL `https://vpic.nhtsa.dot.gov/api/vehicles/getallmakes?format=json` returns vehicle information.
-It returns a JSON object that contains the property `"Results"` with a list of objects.
+It returns a JSON object that contains the property `Results` with a list of objects.
 Without simplification, when you click **Create entity**, you will get 3 entities.
 With simplification, only 2 entities are created that still contain all vehicle information.

 By default, simplification and flattening is enabled.
 To change this, uncheck the box **Flatten and simplify structure** on the **Response structure** tab before clicking the **Create entity** button.